elidoran/node-cio-transformer/README.md

 Note: A server should (very likely) use builder functions to make a new transform for each connection.

+What to do:

+1. add the listener to the `cio` instance
+2. provide the `transformer` option property to `cio.client()` or `cio.server()`
+3. specify one of the allowed types as its value, or, an array of values
+4. for options to builder functions put the above info in the `transform` sub-property and builder options as sibling keys to it.

 ```javascript
 // get the `cio` module's builder function and build one
 var buildCio = require('cio')